-Precisely because of their cooperative structure, credit unions behave differently from investorowned financial institutions, and that difference in behavior produces substantial benefits both to nation's the 96 million credit union members, and also to non-members and the economy as a whole.
+Precisely because of their cooperative structure, credit unions behave differently from investor-owned financial institutions, and that difference in behavior produces substantial benefits both to the nation's 96 million credit union members, and also to non-members and the economy as a whole.

 Two features of the cooperative structure are crucial in generating substantial benefits to society: their total focus on member value and service, and their tendency to risk aversion.
 Because of credit unions' strong member focus, driven by their democratic governance structure, credit unions have every incentive to not only "pass on" but also to leverage the benefits of the tax exemption rather than diverting it in some form of expense preference.
 The cooperative structure also discourages excessive risk taking by credit unions.
-Because they take on less risk, they tend to be less affected by the business cycle, and therefore can serve as an important counter cyclical economic force in local markets, softening the blow of economic downturns in local economics.
-In addition, credit unions' member focus and the absence of a strong profit motive allow them to offer significant advantages to their members of modest means.
+Because they take on less risk, they tend to be less affected by the business cycle, and therefore can serve as an important counter cyclical economic force in local markets, softening the blow of economic downturns in local economies.
+In addition, credit unions' member focus and the absence of a strong

-As a consequence of their member-focused, cooperative structure, credit unions confer on their members and the rest of society benefits that far exceed the amount of revenue lost to the substantively identical with domestic building and loan associations or cooperative banks 'organized and operated for mutual purpose and without profit' [quoting from the 1916 statute].
+2 Credit unions were first made tax exempt in 1917 through a ruling by the United States Attorney General.
+The ruling noted that, "On examination of the purpose and object of such association, it appears that they are substantively identical with domestic building and loan associations or cooperative banks 'organized and operated for mutual purpose and without profit' [quoting from the 1916 statute].
 It is to be presumed that the Congress intended that the general terms used in Section 11 should be construed as not to lead to injustice, oppression, or an absurd consequence."
 This served as the basis for the exemption of state chartered credit unions from federal income tax until 1951, when mutual savings banks lost their tax exemption because they were deemed to have lost their mutuality but credit unions retained their tax exemption because, as is the case today, they hold firm to their mutuality and cooperative principles.
 Federally chartered credit unions were made exempt from federal income tax in 1937.